swat-sccs/Sharples-Chrome-Extension/README.md

 ## Things to add in the next versions: ##
  - Menus of the week/day after
     - Show menu of tomorrow (highlighted or bolded) after dinner of today
+ - Add ability to turn on/off certain menus
+ - Weather...?
  - Transition to a new .js framework...?
-(Update 4.0)
+(Update 5.0)